A Comprehensive Sulfur Chemistry Network Including Excited S(1D) and SO(1{\Delta}) for the XODIAC Photochemical Model: Accounting for Missing Sulfur Processes in Venus and Exo-Venus Analogs: Computational Methods for Extending the XODIAC Chemical Network and Thermochemical Database

 The rate coefficients for all reaction pathways were computed using the Master Equation System Solver (\texttt{MESS}) code \citep{georgievskii2013reformulation} based on the potential energy surfaces calculation described in Section~\ref{sec:electronic}. \texttt{MESS} is based primarily on Master Equation methods \citep{miller2006master}, employing phase space theory (PST) to describe barrierless reactions and transition state theory (TST) for channels involving one or more transition states (TSs) \citep{bao2017variational}.

 Carbon dioxide was treated as the buffer gas, and the Lennard--Jones (LJ) parameters of the reactive system were taken from the literature for the analogous \ce{CO2}/O gas-phase system \citep{li2012vapor}.
 For the barrierless channel, the long-range interaction potential was modeled as a $-C_n/R^n$ power law, where $R$ is the distance between the two approaching fragments (in Bohr).
 In this case, $n = 6$, corresponding to the isotropic dispersion interaction \citep{fernandez2006modeling}.
-To obtain the potential prefactor $C_6$, a rigid scan of the interaction curve was performed by varying the distance between sulfur and the oxygen atom of \ce{CO2} at the CCSD(T)/aug-cc-pVTZ level of theory.
-The resulting potential energy curve was then fitted to the $-C_6/R^6$ form, yielding $C_6 = 87.05$ a.u.
+To obtain the potential prefactor $C_6$, a relaxed scan of the interaction curve was performed by varying the distance between sulfur and the oxygen atom of \ce{CO2} at the ROWB97X-D/def2-TZVP followed by single-point energy calculations refined at the ROCCSD(T)/aug-cc-pV(T+d)Z level of theory, Figure~\ref{fig:6}, in Appendix.
+The interaction energies in the 3.5-7.0{~\AA} are then fitted to the $-C_6/R^6$ form, yielding $C_6 = 93.63$ a.u.

 Rate coefficients were calculated at a pressure of 1~bar over the temperature range 150--2000~K using the direct diagonalization approach implemented in \texttt{MESS} \citep{georgievskii2013reformulation}.
 These values correspond to the overall reaction pathway, rather than stepwise elementary processes.
 The temperature-dependent rate coefficients were then fitted to the Modified Arrhenius equation \citep{laidler1996glossary}: